-NantHealth, Inc. Condensed Consolidated Statements of Operations
+NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts)

 As of March 31, 2019, our issued Convertible Notes had an aggregate principal amount of \$107.0 million and our NantCapital Note had an aggregate principal amount of \$112.7 million.
 Since the notes bear interest at fixed rates, we believe we have no financial statement risk or interest rate risk associated with changes in interest rates with respect to such notes.